koordinates/dojo/trunk/docscripts/README.txt

 The various pieces
 ------------------

-* parser.php runs through all of the files and searches for patterns.
+* docparser.php runs through all of the files and searches for patterns.
 It can do all basic functionality.
-* parser.php creates a bunch of JSON files (stored in the json directory)
+* inc/helpers.inc writeToDisc creates a bunch of JSON files (stored in the json directory)
-* dojo.doc has four important functions
+* dojo.doc has four important functions:
 ** functionNames loads the list function names from the function_names object ** getMeta grabs the meta information for a function from a JSON object ** getSrc grabs the source from a stored file
 ** getDoc goes out to http://manual.dojotoolkit.org and grabs external documentation
-* dojo.widget.html.DocComboBox provides a search interface to dojo.doc
+* dojo.widget.ComboBox provides a search interface to dojo.docs.
+Right now, we're just replacing a function on initialization.
+It might be worth extending ComboBox later, though it seems like overkill.
+Maybe move this to DocPane.
-* dojo.widget.html.DocDetail gives a front end to displaying search results, package, and function information
+* dojo.widget.DocPane gives a front end to displaying search results, package, and function information

 There will be a bunch of topic events that get thrown around.
 This is basically how they will interact:

-* dojo.widget.html.DocComboBox calls dojo.doc.functionNames to create its drop down
+* dojo.docs.functionNames gets called and its values are set with ComboBox.dataProvider.setData() to create the ComboBox drop down
-* When the search is executed, it sends a topic event ("docSearch") with the current item
+* When the search is executed, it sends a topic event ("/docs/search") with the current text
-* dojo.doc.search responds to that event by returning a topic event ("docResults")
+* dojo.docs._onDocSearch responds to that event by returning a topic event ("/docs/function/results" or "/docs/package/results")
-* dojo.widget.html.DocDetail listens for that event
+* dojo.widget.DocPane
-* If there is only one result, it throws a topic event ("docSelFunction") with the result
+* If there is only one result, it throws back a topic event ("/docs/function/select") with that one result
 * If there is more than one result, it displays the search results.
-Clicking on a search result throws the topic event ("docSelFunction") with the row's result
+Clicking on a search result throws the topic event ("/docs/function/select") with the row's result
-* dojo.doc.selectFunction responds to that event by throwing a topic event ("docFunctionDetail")
+* dojo.docs._onDocSelectFunction catches and responds to that event by throwing a topic event ("/docs/function/detail")
-* dojo.widget.html.DocDetail responds to that event by displaying the method details
+* dojo.widget.DocPane responds to that event by displaying the method details
+* If a package is found, it throws back ("/docs/package/detail")
+* dojo.widget.DocPane catches it and displays the package details.

 The topic registry
 ------------------